 First, congratulations if you’re using stock photography, to begin with.
 That already puts you miles ahead of the person who assumes that, just because you can download an image from the Internet, you should.
 The truth is, you are not allowed to use any photo on the Web without permission.
 If you do not believe me just enter “copyright image penalties” into your favorite search engine and see the results.
 I am sure you will be impressed by the consequences of the image use without a proper license.

 Most people never bother to read the license agreement.
+The best they can think about is to enter “free images no copyright” and download the first suitable image they find.
 At the same time, the sheer mass of content that companies provide to their customers is constantly increasing.
 Now it is easier than ever to miss some license conditions and get under the lawsuit for their violation.

 Consequences of online responsibility will catch up to you in the blink of an eye — here are just a few penalties careless business owners are risking: